-7.A.
-Each academic unit/s (Department/s or equivalent) will by way of a regularly constituted committee, representing all the areas of specialization in the unit, develop and approve by the majority vote of all tenured and tenure-track faculty in the unit/s a detailed specification of what would satisfy the above criteria for Tenure.
-Promotion to Associate Professor and Promotion to Full Professor in the discipline/s in question.
+- 7.A.
+Each academic unit/s (Department/s or equivalent) will by way of a regularly constituted committee, representing all the areas of specialization in the unit, develop and approve by the majority vote of all tenured and tenure-track faculty in the unit/s a detailed specification of what would satisfy the above criteria for each of the levels: i) Tenure, ii) Promotion to Associate Professor and iii) Promotion to Full Professor in the discipline/s in question.
 The specification will take into account the workload allocations within the department/unit.
-Upon development, these unit guidelines are subject to a two-person peer review by tenured Carleton faculty members (with the rank of at least Associate Professor) from outside the unit and by JCAA.
-Upon the approval of JCAA, peer reviewers and the unit, the criteria shall be reviewed by the Dean and the Provost and Vice-President (Academic), if considered acceptable, shall be signed by the Dean.
-This process shall be completed by the end of June 2013.
-Should a unit fail to complete the development of guidelines by that time, the relevant Faculty Dean shall develop guidelines for the unit.
+Upon development, these unit approved standards guidelines are subject to a two-person peer review by tenured Carleton faculty members (with the rank of at least Associate Professor) from outside the unit and by JCAA.
+Upon the approval of JCAAJCAA, peer reviewers and the unit, the criteria shall be reviewed by the Dean and the Provost and Vice-President (Academic), if considered acceptable, shall be signed by the Dean.
+Every seven (7) years the unit must review their approved standards.
+If they decide to revise the approved standards, the procedure for approval shall be the same as above. - 7.
+A II -This process shall be completed by the end of June 2013.
+Should a unit fail to complete the development of unit approved standards guidelines by that time, the relevant Faculty Dean shall develop approved standards guidelines for the unit that are consistent with the other units within the faculty.
+When the Dean has developed the approved standards for a unit, the unit shall have the right to amend the approved standards through the usual process within one year.
 Every seven (7) years the unit must review their Guidelines.
 If they decide to revise the Guidelines, the procedure for approval shall be the same as above.